 AbstractJournal of Economic Growth, 2014 (with Jess Benhabib and Christopher Tonetti) Paper Appendix Citation

 Will fast growing emerging economies sustain rapid growth rates until they "catch-up" to the technology frontier?
 Are there incentives for some developed countries to free-ride off of innovators and optimally "fall-back" relative to the frontier?
 This paper models agents growing as a result of investments in innovation and imitation.
 Imitation facilitates technology diffusion, with the productivity of imitation modeled by a catch-up function that increases with distance to the frontier.
 The resulting equilibrium is an endogenous segmentation between innovators and imitators, where imitating agents optimally choose to "catch-up" or "fall-back" to a productivity ratio below the frontier.

-Abstract(R&R at Econometrica), September 2016 Paper Appendix Citation Slides
+Abstract(R&Major Update: Resubmitted to Econometrica), July 2019 Paper Appendix Citation Slides

-Abstract(R&R at the American Economic Review) December 2015 (with Christopher Tonetti and Michael E. Waugh) Paper Citation
+Abstract(Major Update: Resubmitted to the American Economic Review) May 2019 (with Christopher Tonetti and Michael E. Waugh) Paper Citation Code

 Abstract(R&R at Econometrica) January 2017 (with Jess Benhabib and Christopher Tonetti)Paper Appendix Citation